Forward edge spectrum deployment with tactical vehicle, communications shelter, antennas, rugged compute, and RF links

 Efficiency

-The systems are built around low-SWaP operation, storage reduction, bandwidth savings, and effective use of existing infrastructure.
+Quicksilver is built around low-SWaP operation, storage reduction, and bandwidth savings — effective use of existing infrastructure.

 • Power and compute envelope at the edge